- Search The Registry

 *Virginia State University was founded on this date in 1882.
-They are one of 100 historically Black colleges and university's in America (HBCU).
+They are one of 100 historically Black colleges and universities in America (HBCUs).

 VSU emerged when the legislature passed a bill to charter the Virginia Normal and Collegiate Institute.
 The bill was sponsored by Delegate Alfred W. Harris, a Black attorney with offices in Petersburg who lived in and represented Dinwiddie County in the General Assembly.
 A hostile lawsuit delayed opening day for nineteen months, until October 1, 1883.
 In 1902, the legislature revised the charter act to curtail the collegiate program and to change the name to Virginia Normal and Industrial Institute.